 File paths in Houdini are usually specified relative to the HIP file (

-$HIP/props/lamp.usd), while paths in USD are recommeded to be relative to the top-level file (
+$HIP/props/lamp.usd), while paths in USD are recommended to be relative to the top-level file (

 ./props/lamp.usd).
 The USD render node has a default output processor that translates paths to be relative to the top-level file as the node writes the USD.

-lamp_0002.usd, and so on) or files containing time sample data from all frames.
+lamp_0002.usd, and so on), or single files containing time sample data from all frames.

-The Separate file per frame parameter on the USD render node controls whether it writes out individual files containing the data for each frame, or files containing time sample data across all frames.
+The Flush Data After Each Frame parameter on the USD render node controls whether it writes data out after each frame of data is generated.
+This feature can be used to create individual files containing the data for each frame, or arbitrarily large files containing time sample data across all frames.

-When the USD render node writes out a frame range with Separate file per frame off:
+When the USD render node writes out a frame range with Flush Data After Each Frame off:

 For each frame the ROP will generate a set of layers ready to be saved to disk, but which still exist in-memory.